ionic-team/ionic-docs/docs/api/alert.md

  If you are building an Ionic Angular app, the styles need to be added to a global stylesheet file.
 :::

+## Accessibility

+Ionic automatically sets the Alert's `role` to either `alertdialog` or `alert`, depending on whether any buttons or inputs are included.

+If the `header` property is defined for the Alert, the `aria-labelledby` attribute will be automatically set to the header's ID.
+The `subHeader` element will be used as a fallback if `header` is not defined.
+Similarly, the `aria-describedby` attribute will be automatically set to the ID of the `message` element if that property is defined.

+It is strongly recommended that your Alert have a `message`, as well as either a `header` or `subHeader`, in order to align with the ARIA spec.
+If you choose not to include a `header` or `subHeader`, an alternative is to provide a descriptive `aria-label` using the `htmlAttributes` property.

+All ARIA attributes can be manually overwritten by defining custom values in the `htmlAttributes` property of the Alert.

 ## Interfaces